karthikshetty03/Demo-Website/README.md

 a mock website for registration and fees payment for the course

-go to karthikshetty03.github.io to see website.
+visit to hhtps://karthikshetty03.github.io to see website.